cyrraz/plothist/docs/usage/style.rst

     set_style("default")
     fig, ax = ...

-For the first hep example in :ref:`advanced-hep_examples-label`:
+For the first example in :ref:`advanced-model_examples-label`:

 Default style: